openplanet-nl/nadeoapi-docs/docs/core/accounts/display-names.md

 **Remarks**:
 - This endpoint is only accessible with tokens authenticated through Ubisoft user accounts (as opposed to dedicated server accounts).
 If you encounter `401` errors using a dedicated server account, switch to using a Ubisoft account.
-- The API returns a `400` error if more than 50 account IDs are requested.

 ---